ANHD-NYC-CODE/anhd-council-backend/README.md

 # OCA Housing Court Data has API errors locally when trying to update / access AWS.
 How can I resolve?

 Please download the dataset locally as the API is firewalled.
 Instructions above in this document.

+# I'm getting an error when trying a dataset update that says it downloads correctly (as seen in Celery), but when seeding it can't find the file in the /app/data directory (may only occur on M1 Dockerized apps). `ie. FileNotFoundError: [Errno 2] No such file or directory: '/app/data/temp/clean_csv_6626886.csv'```

+Open the 'app' container in Docker via the terminal option in Docker.
+Type `mkdir -p /app/data/temp && chmod 777 /app/data/temp` This will create the temp folder and also ensure it's permissions are correct.